OpenFn/docs/docs/manage-projects/collaboration.md

 among others.
 This guide walks you through how to manage collaborators in a projects.

-### Who are project collaborators?
+### Who are Project Collaborators?

-An OpenFn project collaborator is any one who has been granted administrative editing or viewing privileges on a project.
+A `Project Collaborator` is any one who has been granted administrative editing or viewing privileges on a OpenFn Project.
 Collaborators are granted ONE of four key roles in a project they that can access as highlighted in the table
 below: